You don’t have to outrun the bear. You only have to outrun the other campers.

 3. Print your Emergency Kit.
 When you sign up, 1Password generates a PDF called the Emergency Kit.
 It contains your sign-in email, your Secret Key (a 34-character code unique to your account), a setup QR code that lets another device sign in without retyping the Secret Key, and a blank field for your master passphrase.
 Print this PDF and store the printed copy in your Home Kit (which you’ll build in Tier 3).
 Do not write your master passphrase on the Emergency Kit.
 Your passphrase lives in your head, and separately in a Break-Glass envelope stored off-site.
 Keeping them apart is the whole point of Tier 3’s architecture.
 Treat the Emergency Kit as sensitive: the setup QR is as valuable as the Secret Key itself, and anyone holding both the Emergency Kit and your passphrase can sign into your vault.
 Shred any extra printed copies.

 4. Set a strong master passphrase.
 Use five random words from the EFF diceware list, not thematically chosen, actually random.
+The reliable way to get “actually random” without trusting your own brain or a website: grab one ordinary six-sided die, roll it five times to get a five-digit number, look that number up on the EFF list to get one word, and repeat five times.
+The linked page walks you through it.
 Something like tremor salsa outpour rental vertical.
 At five words you’re at ~64 bits of entropy, enough to resist every realistic attacker.
 This is the one password you have to memorise.
 In week one, write it on a single sheet of paper, fold it, and hide it somewhere inconvenient (inside a book on a high shelf is a classic).
 Say it out loud twice a day, every day.
 By the end of the week you’ll be typing it without looking.
 At that point, take the paper and fold it into your Break-Glass Envelope (Tier 3).
 Don’t keep it anywhere else.

 Everything else goes in the vault.